 7. You’re going to sweat while sleeping.

-8. The love for your newborn is like nothing you have ever experienced before.
+8. The love for your newborn is like nothing you have ever experienced.

 There is no way to prepare for this one.
 You really don’t know how much you can love someone else until you have a baby.
-This love is new and all-consuming and incredible.
+This love is new, all-consuming, and incredible.
 The only way to get this is to experience it.

 9. How much I would appreciate my husband on a new level.

-My husband was a great guy before, but he took things to a whole new level when we had kids.
+My husband was a great guy before, but took things to a new level when we had kids.
 Never before had he taken care of me as he did after our first child.
-He really stepped up and made sure I had everything I needed to recover and get through the postpartum stage.
+He stepped up and ensured I had everything I needed to recover and get through the postpartum stage.

-10. It’s not the end of the world if you don’t get out of the house.
+10. It’s not the end of the world if you don’t leave the house.

 When I had my first, getting out of the house and going to playdates were at the top of my mind.
-Sure, getting out can be great, but it’s super hard to do that with a newborn.
+Getting out can be great, but it’s super hard to do that with a newborn.
 If you don’t get out of the house, it’s okay.
-Even when they’re a little older, your babies are going to be just fine if you don’t make it out of the house as often as you plan.
+Even when they’re a little older, your babies will be just fine if you don’t leave the house as often as you plan.

 11. What cluster feeding is.

-I had no idea what cluster feeding was before I had my first baby.
-I didn’t know that she could breastfeed for hours while awake and then asleep.
+I had no idea what cluster feeding was before my first baby.
+I didn’t know she could breastfeed for hours while awake and asleep.
 Newborns eat a lot.
 My second even cluster fed on the day he was born.
-I wish I’d known what this was beforehand because it was a lot to be tied down that long to breastfeed.
+I wish I’d known this beforehand because it was a lot to be tied down that long to breastfeed.

-12. You don’t know what kind of mom you’re going to be until you’re in it.
+12. You don’t know what kind of mom you will be until you’re in it.

 Going into parenthood, you have ideas about what kind of mom you will be.
-You really have no idea how you’ll handle different situations until you’re in them.
+But you really have no idea how you’ll handle different situations until you’re in them.